zuplo/zuplo/examples/custom-module/README.md

 ## 1/ Install & Bundle the Module

-In the `./third-party` folder run `npm install YOUR_MODULE` for the module you want to use.
+Run `npm install YOUR_MODULE` to install the module you would like to use.

 Run the bundle script: